Skip to main content

 • Cubical normaliser with HoTT primitives and HITs.

-• VBC bytecode with ~350 opcodes (primary + extended tables) and a 37-file dispatch-table interpreter.
+• VBC bytecode with primary + extended opcode tables and a dispatch-table interpreter.

 • LLVM AOT codegen with tier-aware CBGR lowering (Ref / RefChecked / RefUnsafe).

-• CBGR memory safety — 11 analysis modules (escape, NLL, Polonius, points-to, SMT-alias, …) feeding per-reference tier decisions.
+• CBGR memory safety — a multi-module analysis suite (escape, NLL, Polonius, points-to, SMT-alias, ownership, lifetime, concurrency, …) feeding per-reference tier decisions.

 • Module system: 5-level visibility, coherence (orphan + overlap + specialisation), cycle-break strategy ranking, parallel loading.